GenChangHSU/2021_Pest_Consumption_by_Generalist_Arthropod_Predators_in_Rice_Farms/README.md

 ## Pest consumption by generalist arthropod predators increases with crop stage in both organic and conventional farms

-Hsu, G.-C., J.-A. Ou, and C.-K. Ho.
+Hsu, G-C., J-A. Ou, and C-K. Ho.
 2021.
-Pest consumption by generalist
-arthropod predators increases withcrop stage in both organic and conventional farms. *Ecosphere* 12:e03625.
+Pest consumption by generalist arthropod predators increases withcrop stage in both organic and conventional farms. *Ecosphere* 12:e03625.